Reiki Light Touch

 Time and time again, I have witnessed the phenomenon: When the Universe is ready for you and you are ready for the next phase in your life, all you have to do is look for the crack of Light and be willing to take the first step into that great unknown behind the door.

 A friend of mine, let's call her "Molly," graduated with a BA in Art Education, but she couldn't find a job opening for a teacher.
-Instead, she worked in a bureaucratic job that paid the bills but didn't offer much in the way of satisfaction.
+Instead, she worked in a bureaucratic job that paid the bills but didn't offer much in the way of fulfillment.
 She did find an evening position as an instructor in a Continuing Education program.
 But after a few years of offering the courses, the classes were abruptly canceled, and a door slammed shut on Molly.

 One night, feeling blue, she was flipping through the TV channels when she happened to see a 30-second scene in a cop show where a traumatized child was drawing pictures to express his anger.
 Light shone through a crack in that new door that had just opened for Molly, and the next day she applied to work toward a Master's degree in Art Therapy.